-This year’s Industrial Progress Award is presented to Dr. Ashish Batra, Global Improvement Leader for Formulations and Packaging at Dow AgroSciences.
+This year’s Industrial Progress Award is presented to Dr. Donald E. Owens III, senior manager, Nano and Adaptive Materials at SABIC.

 The Industry Leadership Award

 The Industry Leadership Award is presented to individuals or teams working in industries served by chemical engineers, and recognizes accomplishments in management; sales and marketing; public, community, and industrial relations; and public service.
-This year's recipient is Dr. James Trainham, an AIChE Fellow and the chief technology officer at JDC/Phosphate in Fort Meade, Florida.
+This year's recipient is Dr. Paul C. Collins, an AIChE Fellow and Senior Director at Eli Lilly and Company, in Indianapolis, Indiana.

 Industrial Research and Development Award

 The Industrial Research and Development Award recognizes individuals or teams working in the industries served by chemical engineers, for innovation that has resulted in the commercial development of new products and/or new processes for making useful products.
-This year's award recipient is Dr. Mark B. Shiflett, an AIChE Fellow and Foundation Distinguished Professor at the University of Kansas.
+This year's award recipient is Dr. Robert S. Davidson, Lead Research Specialist at the 3M Corporate Research Process Laboratory.

 The Institute Award for Excellence in Industrial Gases Technology

 Sponsored by Praxair, this award was established in 1993 and recognizes sustained excellence in contributing to the advancement of technology in the production, distribution, and application of industrial gases.
-The 23rd recipient of this award is Dr. James Ritter, an AIChE Fellow and the Carolina Distinguished Professor of Chemical and Biomolecular Engineering at North Carolina State University, and Director of the Southeast Regional Manufacturing Center for the Clean-Energy Smart-Manufacturing Innovation Institute.
+This year's recipient is Dr. Phillip R. Westmoreland, Professor of Chemical and Biomolecular Engineering at North Carolina State University, and Director of the Southeast Regional Manufacturing Center for the Clean-Energy Smart-Manufacturing Innovation Institute.